picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 > **What would convince a skeptical person that this actually happened?**

 Your answer should inform the proof requirements.

-## use requirements that work together

-The strongest bounties often have several requirements that reinforce each other.

-In the third-space example:

-**Visit the business**
-↓
-**Document its current state**
-↓
-**Write a thoughtful review**
-↓
-**Include a bounty-specific easter egg**
-↓
-**Submit evidence that lets others verify the whole thing**

-Each requirement contributes something different to the overall proof.

 ## don't add requirements just for the sake of requirements